xyzzyx99/close-tabs/README.md

 ## Release Notes

+### 1.1.6

+- Added "Close Extension Tabs" command to close tabs opened by extensions.
+For some reason, on VSCode the extension tab is not reused, and multiple extensions would open many exrension tabs.
+The command closes them all.

 ### 1.1.5

 - Added "Close all of Type" command in the context menu to close all tabs with the same file extension as the selected tab.